It seems to be a complete mystery … to fall out of love.

 What are the reasons?

-This went on happily for two years – the perfect relationship, until her boyfriend suddenly started to pull back, to act strange and get distant.
-Eventually he broke up with her, and when she asked for the reason he simply replied that he didn’t love her any more.
+This went on happily for two years – the perfect relationship until her boyfriend suddenly started to pull back, to act strange and get distant.

-Sound familiar?
-Has this also happened to you or someone around you?
+Has this also happened to you or someone you know?

 Isn’t true love meant to be forever?

-A high expectation of true love, and an exaggerated romantic view of the ideal concept of love can disturb the view to having a fulfilling and healthy relationship.
+A high expectation of true love and a distorted romantic view of the ideal concept of love can disturb the view to having a fulfilling and healthy relationship.

 A realistic view is vital.